Logo

 The main threats to leopard cat populations are hunting and poaching, which have put intense pressure on the species for decades.

-In China, the species was once heavily hunted for its fur.
+In China, the species was once heavily hunted for its fur, showing the strong impact of the fur trade.
 Between 1984 and 1989, hundreds of thousands of leopard cat skins were exported each year.
+After the European Union banned fur imports in 1988, Japan continued to import large numbers of skins for a short time.
+This history highlights how intense wildlife exploitation used to be.

 Leopard cats are threatened by habitat loss, hunting, and illegal wildlife trade.